-We co-invested with Main Street Capital II, LP in several existing portfolio investments prior to our initial public offering (the "IPO"), but did not co-invest with Main Street Capital II, LP subsequent to the IPO and prior to June 2008.
-In June 2008, we received exemptive relief from the SEC to allow us to resume co-investing with Main Street Capital II, LP in accordance with the terms of such exemptive relief.
-Main Street Capital II, LP is managed by Main Street Capital Partners, LLC, and Main Street Capital Partners, LLC is wholly owned by us.
-Main Street Capital II, LP is a privately owned SBIC fund with similar investment objectives to us and which began its investment operations in January 2006.
-The co-investments among us and Main Street Capital II, LP have all been made at the same time and on the same terms and conditions.
+We co-invested with Main Street Capital II, LP ("MSC II") in several existing portfolio investments prior to our initial public offering (the "IPO"), but did not co-invest with MSC II subsequent to the IPO and prior to June 2008.
+In June 2008, we received exemptive relief from the SEC to allow us to resume co-investing with MSC II in accordance with the terms of such exemptive relief.
+The co-investments among us and MSC II have all been made at the same time and on the same terms and conditions.
 The co-investments were also made in accordance with Main Street Capital Partners, LLC's conflicts policy and in accordance with the applicable SBIC conflict of interest regulations.
+MSC II is managed by Main Street Capital Partners, LLC, and Main Street Capital Partners, LLC is wholly owned by us.
+MSC II is an SBIC fund with similar investment objectives to us and which began its investment operations in January 2006.
+In January 2010, we acquired (i) approximately 88% of the limited partnership interest in MSC II in exchange for shares of our common stock and (ii) 100% of the membership interest in MSC II's general partner for no consideration (the "exchange offer transactions").
+Each of our NEOs and two of our directors, Messrs.
+French and Canon, own limited partnership interests in MSC II, which were not acquired by us in the exchange offer transactions.

-In addition, during the year ended December 31, 2008, one of our wholly owned subsidiaries, Main Street Capital Partners, LLC, received \$3.3 million from Main Street Capital II, L.P. for providing investment advisory services to Main Street Capital II, L.P.
+In addition, during the year ended December 31, 2009, one of our wholly owned subsidiaries, Main Street Capital Partners, LLC, received \$3.3 million from MSC II for providing investment advisory services to MSC II.
 Messrs.
-Foster and Reppert control the general partner of Main Street Capital II, L.P.
+Foster and Reppert controlled the general partner of MSC II prior to the exchange offer transactions.